faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

     ![](images/T3S3-0106.png)

-   > **Note:** Click on Keep, to save the changes Copilot made to the files.
+   > **Note:** Click on Keep to save the changes Copilot made to the files.

-1. The `plan.md` file will open in VS Code, review the plan Copilot created, then proceed with next task.
+1. The `plan.md` file will open in VS Code, review the plan Copilot created, then proceed with the next task.

 In this task, you have successfully generated a comprehensive modernization plan using GitHub Copilot based on the assessment report.
 You have reviewed the proposed changes and are now prepared to execute the modernization tasks in the subsequent task.